 Drug injury is a cause of death to nearly 100,000 people in the United States as a result of the side-effects of drugs prescribed by doctors.
 Prescription drugs must be approved by the FDA before sold to the U. S. public.
 Medical doctors, however, are authorized to prescribe these drugs for what is called off-label use for purposes not intended or approved by the FDA.

 Drug injury litigation is taken seriously by the pharmaceutical companies and is hard fought by them and by the physicians who are on their payroll.
 Many doctors prescribe medication based on their allegiance with the drug industry and not necessarily based on patient need.
-That is one drug may have been approved for one use by the FDA but doctors based on anecdotal evidence are allowed to prescribe the drug for other purposes.
+For example, one drug may have been approved for one use by the FDA, but doctors, based on anecdotal evidence, are allowed to prescribe the drug for other purposes.
 This can be dangerous.
-Before taking a particular medication it is important to read the allowed use and if the prescribed use does not match this then you ask your physician why it is being offered.
+Before taking a particular medication, it is important to read the allowed use and if the prescribed use does not match this then you ask your physician why it is being offered.

 It is always somewhat dangerous for a physician to prescribe medication for such an off-label use but it is not unheard of that such a thing be done.
 If that off label use results in some injury to the patient, that may be a basis for a claim against the physician that prescribed the medication.